 For a long time our industry has been saying that addressing people, process, and technology will solve some of the hardest problems in cybersecurity.
-The term people, process, and technology fundamentally suggests the destination and solution is known and the triad is the path to get to the solution.
-The issue we all experience is that most folks don’t know the destination and solution, so to offer people, process, and technology only offers a path not a solution.
+The terms people, process, and technology fundamentally suggest the destination and solution is known and the triad is the path to get to the solution.
+The issue we all experience is that most folks don't know the destination and solution, so to offer people, process, and technology only offers a path not a solution.

 While security has been around for a while it is still a very young industry and it’s only been a true discipline for 5-10 years.
 We’re still figuring things out.
 As I tell everyone, learning as you go is a-okay.
 We reserve the right to get smarter as we go.
 As facts change so should your opinion.